yuvan0309/yuvan0309/README.md

 1. **[CIBIL](https://github.com/yuvan0309/Credit-Score)**
    *Languages: Python*
-   *Pkgs: numpy, pandas, scikit-learn, Faker, imblearn, matplotlib, seaborn*
+   *Pkgs: numpy, pandas, scikit-learn, imblearn, matplotlib, seaborn*
    A Credit-Score based Model which finds the credit score from the given dataset.

 2. **Working on ...**